New Members Guide

 Fill in the attached form, this must be filled in correctly or it will be returned from MWA, at the section where it asks for the club secretaries signature leave it blank however attach a photo copy of your club membership card, you cannot apply for a MWA license unless you are a financial member of a MWA affiliated club.

-It is also necessary for first time applicants for a MWA license to fill out a MWA first time applicants testing form and complete a rider proficiency test (all very basic) this form is attached, please fill it in and contact either of the two club testing officers, Mr Ian Coates 0403 369367 or Mr Peter Hunter 0417 952094 to arrange testing (note this assessment is basic and basically if you can start and ride a bike you will pass, juniors are a different case they must have 5 hours coaching with an accredited coach to gain a license, please phone for more details.
+It is also necessary for first time applicants for a MWA license to fill out a MWA first time applicants testing form and complete a rider proficiency test (all very basic) this form is attached, please fill it in and contact the club testing officers, to arrange testing (note this assessment is basic and basically if you can start and ride a bike you will pass, juniors are a different case they must have 5 hours coaching with an accredited coach to gain a license, please contact the Club for more details.

 In order to compete and ride you need either a day licence (issued on the day) or an appropriate Motorcycling Australia license.
 For state and national events, you will not be able to purchase a one-day licence and will need to hold a current MA licence.